David Schultheis

-David Schultheis (born July 19, 1940) is a former Republican member of the Colorado Senate, representing the 9th district from 2007 to 2011.
+David Schultheis (born July 19, 1940) is an American businessman and former Republican member of the Colorado Senate, representing the 9th district from 2007 to 2011.
 Previously he was a member of the Colorado House of Representatives from 2000 to 2007.

 Biography

 Schultheis has lived in Colorado Springs, Colorado since 1992, before which he lived in California.
 He is known for his conservative views, particularly regarding education and illegal immigration to the United States.
 He has been married to his wife, Sandra, for 42 years and has two daughters and five grandsons.
 Schultheis is an Eagle Scout.

 Legislative career

 Schultheis is a strong opponent of abortion and illegal immigration.
 He has sponsored numerous pieces of legislation that would crack down on illegal immigration.